Closed wing: World War II

 In 1944, the German designer Ernst Heinkel began working on an annular-wing VTOL multirole single-seater called the Lerche, but the project was soon abandoned.

 Postwar

 During the 1950s, the French company SNECMA developed the Coléoptère, a single-person VTOL annular wing aircraft.
 The aircraft proved dangerously unstable despite the development and testing of several prototypes, and the design was abandoned.
-Later proposals for closed-wing designs included the Convair Model 49 Advanced Aerial Fire Support System (AAFSS) and the 1980s Lockheed "Flying Bog Seat" concept.
+Later proposals for closed-wing designs included the Convair Model 49 Advanced Aerial Fire Support System (AAFSS) and the 1980s Lockheed "Ring Wing" concept.

 Dr. Julian Wolkovitch continued to develop the idea in the 1980s, claiming it was an efficient structural arrangement in which the horizontal tail provided structural support for the wing as well as acting as a stabilizing surface.

 The Spiroid winglet, a design currently under development by Aviation Partners, is a closed wing surface mounted at the end of a conventional wing.
 The company announced that the winglets fitted to a Gulfstream II reduced fuel consumption in the cruise phase by over 10%.